-Below you will find answers to common City of Calgary water rates questions, such as what factors determine Calgary water rates, how water services are funded, what are the reasons for increasing rates, water conservation tips and how to save money on water bills.
+Below you will find answers to common City of Calgary water rates questions, such as what factors determine Calgary water rates, how water services are funded, what are the reasons for increasing rates and how to save money on water bills.

 How much are rates going up?